adrien-le-franc/MomentDecomposition/README.md

-# MomentHierarchy
+# MomentSOS

-This package implements JuMP models for the moment hierarchy in polynomial optimization.
+This package implements JuMP models for the moment-SOS hierarchy in polynomial optimization.

 ## TO DO